Force Touch

-Force Touch is a haptic technology developed by Apple Inc. that enables trackpads and touchscreens to distinguish between various levels of force being applied to their surfaces.
-It uses pressure sensors to add another method of input to Apple's devices.
-The technology was first unveiled on September 9, 2014, during the introduction of Apple Watch.
-Starting with the Apple Watch, Force Touch has been incorporated into many products within Apple's lineup.
-This notably includes MacBooks and the Magic Trackpad 2.
-The technology is known as 3D Touch on the iPhone models.
+Force Touch is a haptic pressure-sensing technology developed by Apple Inc. that enables trackpads and touchscreens to sense the amount of force being applied to their surfaces.
+Software that uses Force Touch can distinguish between various levels of force for user interaction purposes.
+Force Touch was first unveiled on September 9, 2014, during the introduction of Apple Watch.
+Starting with the Apple Watch, Force Touch has been incorporated into many Apple products, including MacBooks and the Magic Trackpad 2.

+Older iPhones have a similar technology known as 3D Touch.
 The technology brings usability enhancements to the software by offering a third dimension to accept input.
-Accessing shortcuts, previewing details, drawing art and system wide features enable users to additionally interact with the displayed content by applying force on the input surface.
+Users can apply a force on the input surface to interact with the displayed content in a way that a normal touch would not.
+3D Touch enables software features such as pressing hard to access a shortcut menu for an app, and pressing hard on a website link to show a preview of the web page.

-3D Touch has three levels of input based on the pressure sensitivity.
+3D Touch has three settings for input sensitivity.
 This enables users to customize a preference of light, medium, or firm press on the iPhone's screen.
-Force Touch on the other hand, has two layers of interaction.
+3D Touch gives a continuous pressure reading to software that is running on the phone.
+Force Touch on the other hand, gives only two layers of interaction: A normal click and a force click.
 Apple's haptic engine called the Taptic Engine resides in these devices, which houses a linear actuator producing vibratory effects as feedback.
-Apple allows application developers to leverage the pressure sensitivity of trackpads and touchscreens into their own apps.
-3D Touch was discontinued with the iPhone 11 and onwards in favor of Haptic Touch.
+Apple enabled application developers to leverage the pressure sensitivity of trackpads and touchscreens into their own apps.
+3D Touch was discontinued with the iPhone 11 and onwards.

-Haptic Touch is a feature on the iPhone XR (but not the iPhone XS) and later iPhone models replacing 3D Touch.
-The touchscreen, which no longer has a pressure sensitive layer, distinguishes between a tap and a long-press using a timed delay to activate certain 3D Touch features (only ones for elements that do not have an action assigned to long press).
-This feature was added to the iPhone SE (1st generation) with the iOS 13 update and to any iPad capable of running iPadOS 13.
-As of watchOS 7, only Haptic Touch is recognized, and Force Touch is discontinued on all subsequent Apple Watches.
+Haptic Touch is a software feature on the iPhone XR (but not the iPhone XS) and later iPhone models that serves to replace the functionality that 3D Touch had.
+The touchscreen no longer has a pressure sensitive layer, so the software waits for a long-press to activate certain features, instead of a force press. (only ones for elements that do not have an action assigned to long press).
+This feature was added to the iPhone SE (1st generation) and iPod Touch (7th generation) with the iOS 13 update and to any iPad capable of running iPadOS 13.

+As of watchOS 7, Force Touch is discontinued on all subsequent Apple Watches, and only Haptic Touch is recognized.

 User functionality

-Force Touch on Macs bring a variety of features.
+Force Touch on Macs is used to access a variety of features.
 A few notable ones are: